getodk/docs/odk1-src/security-privacy.rst

 Our software uses a number of open-source 3rd-party libraries from well-known and/or reputable sources, and a few from obscure sources.
 We do not vet the security of those software libraries.

-Your security people may want to review the libraries and source code on our `source code site <https://github.com/opendatakit/opendatakit/>`_.
+Your security people may want to review the libraries and source code on `GitHub <https://github.com/opendatakit>`_.

 .. _odk-aggregate-communications: